Building a Community for Foster Youth Since 2008

 The Kern County Network for Children (KCNC) working together with our community partners has created an innovative resource center for foster youth that serves as an easily accessible, inviting hub for comprehensive, integrated services and unique job training.

 The Dream Center assists current and former foster youth transition to independence and self-sufficiency.
-Services utilize a formal case management system, with co-located staff from Kern County Probation, Kern County Mental Health, Bakersfield College, Kern High School District and our Department of Human Services Independent Living Program on-site and available to reduce the duplication of services and increase service accessibility for youth.
+Services utilize a formal case management system, with co-located staff from Kern County Probation, Kern County Mental Health, Bakersfield College and our Department of Human Services Independent Living Program on-site and available to reduce the duplication of services and increase service accessibility for youth.

 Dream Center Goals

 - Timely & appropriate school placement for foster youth.